cniblock/Project_1/README.md

 ### Home - landing page.

 * Contains a header Image with company name and company slogan.
-* The Name of the Firm and picture of a Zebra is a metaphor for the law being "black and white"
+* The Name of the Firm and picture of a Zebra is a metaphor for the law being "black and white".
 * A section explaining what the company does and who they are.
 * A News section showing 4 top Law News stories - with links to external news pages.